grafana/grafana/docs/sources/variables/variable-value-tags.md

 {{< docs-imagebox img="/img/docs/v50/variable_dropdown_tags.png" max-width="300px" >}}

 This feature is off by default.
-Click **Enabled** to turn on the feature.
+Click **Enabled** to turn the feature on.

 ## Tags query